officialayushyadav15/crackyourinternship/Day 1/Find the Duplicate Number/README.md

 Given an array of integers `nums` containing `n + 1` integers where each integer is in the range `[1, n]` inclusive, there is only one repeated number in `nums`.
 Your task is to return this repeated number.
 You must solve the problem without modifying the array `nums` and using only constant extra space.

+For more details on the problem, visit the [LeetCode Problem Link](https://leetcode.com/problems/find-the-duplicate-number/description/).

 ## Approaches

 ### First Approach: Sorting